 Like every part of your business, it’s important to regularly assess your website.
-Is it helping you achieve your goals, such as getting more inquiries or boosting your sales?
-If not, then maybe it’s time to consider a new website.
+Is it helping you achieve your goals?
+Are you getting more inquiries or boosting your sales?
+If not, then maybe it’s time to consider a redesign.
 The following signs are potential red flags that your website is in need of an upgrade.

 It hasn’t been updated in years

 Ideally, you should update your website every few years.
 Design and technology evolve so quickly nowadays that you can’t afford to not take advantage of the latest developments that will make your site easier to use, more functional, and more secure.

 Responsive sites, for example, have been all the rage over the past several years for a good reason: it allows you to deliver a consistent experience to your visitors regardless of the device they’re using (more on that later).

 Security is also a major cause for updating your site regularly, especially if you store your customers’ data in your servers.
 It’s always a question of when, not if, a hacker will try to break into your system and steal your data, so make sure you beef up your defenses regularly.

 More than just the looks, updating your website is all about improving user experience (UX).
 So when the overall experience is poor, your traffic and sales will definitely suffer as a consequence.
 Here are tell-tale signs that you need to upgrade your site’s UX:

 Sluggish page loads.
 As a rule of thumb, your website pages should load in two seconds or less.
 Numerous studies have shown that even several milliseconds added to your page loads are enough to make visitors leave.
 To make sure your website doesn’t suffer from this problem, you can use free diagnostic tools online, which typically show you what are causing the issue and what you can do about them.